 Evolution in the LNG garden

 Contractual evolution is no different.
-Any proto-contract in a given domain is simple, unrefined.
+Any proto-contract in a given domain is simple and unrefined.
 It does the job it is created for without frills.
 With time, new situations arise, challenging the simple mechanisms of the contract.
-Sometimes a mechanism can be fixed, improved, repaired.
+Sometimes a mechanism can be fixed, improved, or repaired.
 Sometimes something better arises, leading to change and a yet more complex contract.

 In times of great change, it is always good to go back to the roots.
-Back to where everything had begun in order to examine anything in it for its residual value.
-Otherwise, you start putting pieces of dead corpses together.
+Back to where everything had begun to examine anything in it for its residual value.
+Otherwise, you start putting pieces of corpses together.
 That’s a Frankenstein then.

-This blog has no respect for the old dogmas, no patience with old mechanisms just because they have always been here.
-I expose some real crucial LNG mechanisms to the fire of the new world.
+This blog has no respect for the old dogmas, and no patience with old mechanisms just because they have always been here.
+I expose some really crucial LNG mechanisms to the fire of the new world.
 And see what the next 10 years might look like.

 The future is uncertain, but that’s scary only to those who are unprepared.